lifemikey/objectstorage-swift/FAQ.md

 ## How Do I Connect Object Storage to My Server for Backups?

-Although Object Storage is a solution for archiving, it isn't the ideal solution for targeting your active backups.
-IBM Bluemix recommends utilizing our EVault services to ensure the best results when backing up your server.
+Although Object Storage is a solution for archiving, it isn't the ideal solution for targeting your active backups. {{site.data.keyword.BluSoftlayer_full}} recommends utilizing our EVault services to ensure the best results when backing up your server.
 To use Object Storage as a mount point for archiving data, connect the server to the desired storage container and set up your archive process.
 For example, run a database dump and then schedule a job to move the file to the object storage mount point.

 ## Do I Still Have to Adhere to the 5 GB per Object Limit When Using SFTP?